JuliaLang/PackageCompiler.jl/docs/src/libs.md

 ...
 ```

-(These will have an `.so` extension on Linux, and a `.dll` extension on Windows.
+(These will have a `.so` extension on Linux, and a `.dll` extension on Windows.
 There may also
 be other files in the same directory, depending on your operating system and version of Julia.)

 In addition to most of the same keyword arguments as
 [`create_app`](@ref), `create_library` has additional keyword arguments related to library
 naming, versioning, and including C header files in the output library bundle.
 See the function
 documentation for details.

-Presumably you're creating the library to use some functionality that is available in Julia
+Presumably, you're creating the library to use some functionality that is available in Julia
 but not (easily) implementable in some other language, like C or C++.
 To use this functionality
 from, e.g., C, you'll need to link against the library, and also make it accessible at run time
 (because it's a dynamic library, not a static one).